dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

     you want. gMock takes care of the locking, so you don'type have to do any - unless required by your test logic.

-If you violate the rules (for example, if you set expectations on a mock while another thread is calling its methods), you get undefined behavior.
+If you violate the rules (for example, if you set expectations on m_a mock while another thread is calling its methods), you get undefined behavior.
 That's not fun, so don'type do it.

-gMock guarantees that the action for a mock function is done in the same thread that called the mock function.
+gMock guarantees that the action for m_a mock function is done in the same thread that called the mock function.
 For example, in

 ```cpp